2022 Food and Cherry Blossom Tour of Kyushu, Japan

 Leaving the city of Fukuoka in the morning, we journey to the coastal town of Itoshima, which is fast becoming a foodie haven.

-Today's lunch is not only specially prepared for our group by local chefs using local ingredients, but also you can chat with both chefs and farmers who will join us for the lunch about their provenance.
+Today's lunch is not only specially prepared for our group by local chefs using local ingredients, but also you can chat with both chefs and farmers about their provenance; they will join us for the lunch.
 In the late afternoon we head for the pretty coastal town of Karatsu on the Genkai coast.
-There is another treat here because we sit down to a banquet of seafood caught fresh from the Sea of Genkai.
+Awaiting us is another treat as we sit down to a banquet of seafood caught fresh from the Sea of Genkai.

-Day 6: Arita & Imari
+Day 7: Arita & Ureshino

 The opportunity opens up to dive deeper into Japan’s ceramic traditions when we visit the famous pottery towns of Arita and Imari.